Dancing with the Stars (American TV series) season 21: Week 3: TV Night

 Individual judges scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Alfonso Ribeiro, Julianne Hough, Bruno Tonioli.

-The couples performed one unlearned dance to famous TV theme songs.
-The samba and Viennese waltz were introduced.
+The couples performed one unlearned dance to famous television theme songs.
 Couples are listed in the order they performed.

 After suffering a mini-stroke, Kim Zolciak-Biermann was unable to attend the dress rehearsal and live show, and had to withdraw from the competition.
-Her partner, Tony Dovolani, performed their routine (a samba) during the live show with stand-in Jenna Johnson.
+Her partner, Tony Dovolani, performed their samba routine during the live show with Jenna Johnson.
 There was no additional elimination.

 Week 4: Most Memorable Year Night

 The couples performed one unlearned dance to celebrate the most memorable year of their lives.
 Couples are listed in the order they performed.

 For the first time in the history of the program, Tom Bergeron did not appear as a host; he was absent to be with his ailing father.
 Alfonso Ribeiro filled in as co-host.